clayrosenthal/clayrosenthal/resume/resume.md

 ### Technical:
 - Fluent in Python, Terraform, Puppet, Docker, Kubernetes
 - Experienced with AWS, GCP, and smaller GPU providers
+- Comfortable with Linux on servers and the desktop
-- Proficient with Adobe Photoshop, Illustrator, and Dreamweaver
+- Practiced with Github Actions and Jenkins CI/CD
 ### Personal:
 - Team building and project execution
 - Task delegation and team support